-Discover how acne affects sufferers emotionally and physically, and what treatments are available and whether these acne treatments really work and help users move on from this horrendous skin condition.
+Discover how acne affects sufferers emotionally and physically, and what options are available and whether these acne solutions really work and help users move on from this horrendous skin condition.

 You don’t necessarily have to be a pubescent teen for acne to affect you.
 This condition can affect people well into their 40s.
 If you answered yes to any of the above questions, then you’re in the right place because this site is designed to help put an end to your acne for good!